HKUNLP/UnifiedSKGsite/index.md

 ---

 ## What is this site for?
 This portal site is here to provide easy access to a comprehensive collection of resources, datasets, publications that are related to *structured knowledge grounding*.
+The website is in progress, so please don't hesitate to contact us if we missed any other valuable work.

 ### Table of contents